 What Is the Best Hack Squat Stance for Building Hip Adductors?

 The best hack squat stance for building adductors is a wide stance with heeled weightlifting shoes.
-The wide stance will get your adductors more stretched out, and the heeled weightlifting shoes will get you to sit deeper into your hips, which also lengthen your adductors.
+The wide stance will stretch your adductors more, and the heeled weightlifting shoes will get you to sit deeper into your hips, which will also lengthen your adductors.

 What Is the Best Hack Squat Stance for Building Glutes?

 The best hack squat stance for building glutes is a low and narrow stance with flat shoes.
-The low stance will get you to go into full hip extension, which will activate your glutes, and the narrow stance will get your glutes more stretched out.
+The low stance will get you into full hip extension, activating your glutes, and the narrow stance will get your glutes more stretched out.

 If you’re also looking for the best foot placements for the leg press, check out Leg Press Foot Placements: 5 Stances Explained.